w15/fortune_teller/README.md

 Let's do the zodiacs a different way; with a single dynamic route that can handle all 12 signs.

+I've added a list of links in the nav to [http://localhost:3000/signs/leo](http://localhost:3000/signs/leo), [http://localhost:3000/signs/cancer](http://localhost:3000/signs/cancer), etc. You'll find them in the dropdown under "Fortunes by Sign (dynamic route)."

+Currently, none of them work.

 #### Dynamic routes

 There's a route at the bottom of `routes.rb` for `/signs/:the_sign`.
 Uncomment it and make it function.
-In other words, try going to [http://localhost:3000/signs/whatever](http://localhost:3000/signs/whatever) in Chrome and connect dots until some HTML to shows up.
+In other words, try going to [http://localhost:3000/signs/whatever](http://localhost:3000/signs/whatever) in Chrome and connect RCAV dots until some HTML to shows up.
 Throw in an `h1` tag with some static content for now.

 Next, replace the static content in the `h1` with what the user typed after the slash when they accessed this route.
 Remember, any parameters (i.e. inputs) coming from the user are accessible in our actions and views in the `params` hash.
 For example,